Cognitive and Behavioral Neuroscience: Neurogenesis, neurodegenerative diseases, brain-computer interfaces

 Samuel completed his Bachelor of Science in Psychology at the University of Idaho in 2015, and completed his Master of Science in Psychology, with an emphasis in Human Factors, at the University of Idaho in 2018.
 While completing his M.S. degree, he was heavily involved in the Palouse Injury Research lab, studying pedestrian safety and perceived behavioral control in simulated environments.
 After completion of his M.S. degree, he worked as a federal contractor primarily focused on designing, implementing and validating user interfaces.

-Currently, Samuel is studying Alzheimer's in rats, with an interest in how neurogenesis within the dentate gyrus influences the progression of Alzheimer's disease.
-Due to his background in Human Factors, he is also interested in the possibility of using brain-computer interfaces in the treatment of Alzheimer's Disease and various other mental illnesses.
+Currently, Samuel is studying Alzheimer's in mice, with an interest in how neurogenesis within the dentate gyrus is involved with the progression of Alzheimer's disease.
+Due to his background in Human Factors, he is also interested in the possibility of using brain-computer interfaces in the treatment of various mental illnesses.

 Samuel is an Associate Human Factors Professional (AHFP) through the Board of Certification in Professional Ergonomics (BCPE), and is an active member of the Human Factors and Ergonomics Society (HFES).